tacticdemonic/sb-logger-extension/sb-logger-extension/TESTING_GUIDE.md

 ### Troubleshooting

 ❌ **"Manifest file is invalid"**
-- Make sure you selected the `sb-logger-extension` folder, not the parent folder
+- Make sure you selected the `surebet-helper-extension` folder, not the parent folder
 - Verify `manifest.json` exists in the folder

 ❌ **"Service worker registration failed"**